-At all other locations we have area lodging, and many who give student discounts.
-We send you that contact information along with directions and other essential student info when you sign up for a school.
+At all other locations, the school has area lodging, some of which provide student discounts.
+The school will send you lodging contact information along with directions and other essential student info when you sign up for a school.

 What is the risk of injury at the school?

-When you deal with livestock the size of rodeo animals there's no way to promise the elimination of all potential injuries BUT our experience provider does have the highest and best safety rating in the sport.
-They have been chosen to do the safety seminars for Pro Rodeo, the National High School Rodeo Assn., the National Little Britches Rodeo Assn., The American Jr. Rodeo Assn., and so on.
+When you deal with livestock the size of rodeo animals there's no way to promise the elimination of all potential injuries, but our experience provider does have the highest and best safety rating in the sport.
+They have been chosen to do the safety seminars for Pro Rodeo, the National High School Rodeo Association, the National Little Britches Rodeo Association, The American Jr. Rodeo Association, and more.

 The experience provider will match the quality and caliber of livestock (from beginner stock to pro stock for those who need it... and everything in between) with the student's age, experience, physical condition, athletic ability, and ambitions as closely as possible.
-PLEASE NOTE: We are not dealing with trained animals and cannot make you an athlete or change your physical condition or your mental state in only a three or four day training session.
-We do our best to put you on the stock best suited for your ability and will always advice when you need more drills, etc. first (as we've always done at all schools).
+PLEASE NOTE: The school is not dealing with trained animals and cannot make you an athlete, change your physical condition or your mental state in only a 3-day training session.
+They do their best to put you on the stock best suited for your ability and will always advise when you need more drills or training sessions.

-The provider also uses the best safety gear in the sport the best and most used protective vests, helmets, the "Brain Pad" mouth guards, quality riggings, saddles, and bull ropes.
-By doing so our rate and severity of injuries is far below that of what you'll see in any rodeo or rodeo association.
+The provider also uses the best safety gear in the sport including the best and most-used protective vests, helmets, the "Brain Pad" mouth guards, quality riggings, saddles, and bull ropes.
+By doing so, they're rate and severity of injuries is far below that of what you'll see in any rodeo or rodeo association.

 Can you attend only one or two days of a school?

-Yes, but the tuition will not change for the school and you need to be there the first day from the start.
-The first day of each session is too important to miss if there's any way you can be there for it.
-The instructors will do what they can to catch you up if you have no other option but to come late, but that first half day is when students get equipment set up and ready to go, learn how to use the gear, and go over all of the ride essentials and safety concepts for each event.
+Yes, but the tuition will not change for the school and you should be there for the first day as it is very important.
+The instructors will do their best to catch you up if you have no other option but to come late, but the first half of the first day is when students get equipment set up and ready to go, learn how to use the gear and go over all of the ride essentials and safety concepts for each event.

-You must be there the first day or allow time to get you caught up if you can't be there for it the first day.
-After the first day it's up to you if you are able to be there the remainder of the scheduled session.
+You must be there the first day or allow time to get caught up if you can't be there.
+After the first day, you may choose whether or not to attend the remaining sessions.